sureshdurga/seniorproject2015/BeccaandEd.md

 ##POA:

 1. Get environment set up on Android
 2. Basic outline (wireframe) for the app

+#5/20/2015

+##POA from last week?

+1. Android env has been set up
+2. Wireframe for the app has ben set up ( has both search for Penny Saver and also to create Ads.
+3. Email authentication will be included

+## POA

+1. Perfect App and work on the different pages on the Android.
+2. Work on the SRS